-- 9.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar. - 9.2 The Senior Leader responsible for wider curriculum provision, Mr Howarth, will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+- 9.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar. - 9.2 The PSHE Co-ordinator will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.